vysker/vscode-php-formatter/README.md

 * Format current selection only, or the whole file.
 * Trigger formatting with custom keybindings or actions.
 * Supports formatting on save.
-* Supports level and fixers.
+* Supports adjustable level (i.e. PSR2) and fixers.
 * Can be configured to support other file extensions than PHP as well, i.e. ".inc" files.
 * Supports different PHP-CS-Fixer installation methods, i.e. Composer vs manual installation.